natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Wing%20Loong%20I.md

 * Low max speed
 * Horrid climb rate
 * [[AKD-9]] missiles are quite underpowered
-* Access to only two ATGMs for a price higher than most helicopters and attack aircraft (which can carry more ATGMs)
+* Access to only two ATGMs for a price higher than most helicopters and attack aircraft (which can carry far more ordnance)
-* A large amount of time will be spent going from spawn to the airfield to rearm and back
+* Takes a lengthy period of time to rearm and return to the battlefield
+* Faces anti-aircraft vehicles which can knock UCAVs out of the sky before the missiles even get within range, which can cause a 'severe emotional event'.

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->